jitsucom/jitsu-ios/Readme.md

 - App did enter background

  2) SDK can send events when:
- * A user receives a push notification, and user opens a push notification.
+ * User opens a push notification.
 You can turn it off by `analytics.shouldCapturePushEvents = false`
  * App was opened from a deeplink.
-You can turn it off by `analytics.shouldCaptureDeeplinks = false`
+You can turn it off by `analytics.shouldCaptureDeeplinks = false`.
+We pass the link in payload.
+	*Note: this method will not work if your app uses SceneDelegate.
+If so, you will have to track opening from deeplink manually in `scene(_ scene: , willConnectTo session: , options connectionOptions: )`*

  ### Location